IGNF/myria3d/docs/source/guides/train_new_model.md

 Pytorch Lightning support au [automated learning rate finder](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#auto-lr-find), by means of an Learning Rate-range test (see section 3.3 in [this paper](https://arxiv.org/pdf/1506.01186.pdf) for reference).
 You can perfom this automatically before training by setting `trainer.auto_lr_find=true` when calling training on your dataset.
 The best learning rate will be logged and results saved as an image, so that you do not need to perform this test more than once.

+### Multi-GPUs

+Multi-GPUs training is supported.
+Refer to e.g. experiment file `RandLaNet_base_run_FR_pyg_randla_net-MultiGPU.yaml` for pytorch lightning flags to activate it.
+Multi-GPUs training effectively reduces training time by the number of GPUs used.
+Batch size might need to be reduced to keep a constant number of steps per epoch in DDP.

 ## Testing the model

+Test will be automatically performed after each training, using best checkpointeded model.

-To evaluate per-class IoU on unseen, annotated data, run:
+To manually evaluate per-class IoU on the test set, run:

 ```bash
 python run.py \